Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Since Win32/Dartsmound is a severe malware, uninstalling it is a priority.
-Below you’ll find three workarounds to completely remove Win32/Dartsmound from your computer.
+Since Win32/Dartsmound is a severe, uninstalling it is a priority.
+Below you’ll find some workarounds to completely remove Win32/Dartsmound from your computer.

-Win32/Dartsmound, how to remove it on Windows 10?
+How can I remove Win32/Dartsmound on Windows 10?

 - Locate the suspicious application and click the Uninstall button to remove it.

-To be on a safe side, you can do a quick research for each suspicious application before you remove it.
+To be on the safe side, do quick research for each suspicious application before you remove it.

 - Open Chrome and open the Menu button.
 Now select More tools > Extensions.